-W is the year before which the investment value is crossed in cumulative cash flows i.e. 3 in our case.
+W is the year before the investment value is crossed in cumulative cash flows, i.e., 3 in our case.

 X is the initial investment or the initial cash outlay

 Y is the cumulative cash flow just before the investment value is crossed in cumulative cash flows

-Z is the cash flow of the year in which the investment value is crossed in the cumulative cash flows
+Z is the cash flow of the year in which the cumulative cash flows cross the investment value.

 Acceptance Criteria / Evaluation / Interpretation of Payback Period

-The acceptance criterion is simply the benchmark which is set by a firm.
-Some firms may not find it comfortable to invest in very long term project and wish to enter where they can see results in say medium to long term.
+The acceptance criterion is simply the benchmark that a firm sets.
+Some firms may not find it comfortable to invest in very long-term projects and wish to enter where they can see results in, say, medium to long term.
 Similarly, others may take the longer-term risk.

 To evaluate a project on the basis of this, we can interpret a project with a lower payback period to be better as the investor is standing safely with his money back.
 Who would not like to get the principal back as early as possible?

 Advantages and Disadvantages

 The most important advantage of this method is that it is very simple to calculate and understand.
-If the manager requires a rough idea about the time frame for which the money would be blocked, he need not sit with a pen, paper or a computer.
-It can be calculated on our fingertips.
-It can at least tell the manager whether the project is worth spending further analysis time or not.
+If the manager requires a rough idea about the time frame for which the money would be blocked, he need not sit with a pen, paper, or a computer.
+It can be calculated at our fingertips.
+It can at least tell the manager whether the project is worth spending additional analysis time or not.

 There are two disadvantages to this method.
-One, it does not consider the cash flows after the payback period.
-Because of this, we cannot consider two projects with the same payback period as equally good.
-This method will give the same rating to two projects with the same initial cash flow of 100 million where cash inflow of one is 50 million in first two years and the other is 50 million for three years.
+One, it does not consider the cash flows after the PBP.
+Because of this, we cannot believe two projects with the same PBP as equally good.
+This method will give the same rating to two projects with the same initial cash flow of 100 million, where the cash inflow of one is 50 million in the first two years, and the other is 50 million for three years.